jmboyd111/time-travel-jmboyd11/zine/intro.md

 # Intro

-Welcome to my zine.
-Inside you will find notes taken about a time machine
+This zine records *raw* logs from a prototype time machine built in my garage.